rupeshbug/personal-blog/src/pages/posts/the-naive-bayes-algorithm.md

 ## The Geometry Of Changing Beliefs

-Bayes theorem is a fundamental concept in probability theory that allows us to update our beliefs based on new evidence.
-At the heart of Bayes' theorem is the notion that evidence should update beliefs, not determine them.
+Bayes theorem is a fundamental concept in probability theory that allows us to update beliefs based on new evidence.
+At the heart of Bayes theorem is the notion that evidence should update beliefs, not determine them.

 The theorem is based on two types of probabilities: prior probability and posterior probability.
 The prior probability is our initial belief or probability before we receive any new evidence.
 In contrast, the posterior probability is the updated belief or probability after we have taken the new evidence into account.